ArthurSpirling/Rejection/essay.md

 wasn't), and so would "find a place" at another great journal (it wouldn't, because it was bad).
 The problem with this advice, however, is that it isn't very comforting once you are on the tenure track.
-That's because still \textit{having} the paper is now the problem.
+That's because still *having* the paper is now the problem.
 You worked on it for two years, it's been rejected four times before, and the last thing you actually want to still have is this fucking thing.
 You want to now \textit{not} have the paper, because its